pavarnos/cleveryellowbox/README.md

 ### Physical Build

 Cut the aluminium plate to 213x295mm and file in some grooves to allow it to slide to the bottom past the stays.

-I drilled a hole in the back to put the power cable in, and small screw holes in the lid for the wifi AP, and through the base to hold the plate down and stop it moving in transit.
+I drilled a hole in the back of the case to put the power cable in, and small screw holes in the lid for the wifi AP mounting bracket, and through the base to hold the plate down and stop it moving in transit.

-Ethernet cables were custom made to length.
+Ethernet cables were custom made to length, because all the short patch leads i could find had large boots which made them too long to fit.

 ![Detail](/detail.jpeg)
 ![Finished](/finished.jpeg)